 Breast implants are manufactured in a variety of types, shapes and sizes.
-When you meet with Dr. Parva for your initial consultation, he will assist you in the implant selection process by employing VECTRA® 3D imaging – a state-of-the-art system that enables patients to “try on” various implants and view a three dimensional photograph of realistic results that can potentially be achieved with different options.
+When you meet with Dr. Parva for your initial consultation, he will assist you in the implant selection process by first performing a bio-dimensional analysis of your breast dimensions, which will then direct the best implant options for you.
+Another tool employed is the VECTRA® 3D imaging – a state-of-the-art system that enables patients to “try on” various implants and view a three dimensional photograph of realistic results that can potentially be achieved with different options.
 This advanced technology can help make choosing the right breast implants an easier, more comfortable decision.

 The three main types of breast implant available at Parva Plastic Surgery include:

-Approved by the FDA for patients 18 years and older, saline breast implants are composed of a saline (saltwater) solution encased by a silicone outer shell.
+Approved by the FDA, saline breast implants are composed of a saline (saltwater) solution encased by a silicone outer shell.
 If a saline implant ruptures, the body absorbs the fluid and excretes it.
-Available in wide range of shapes and sizes, these implants have proved to be extremely effective for numerous patients over the years, helping many women enhance the appearance of their breasts with beautiful, natural-looking results.
+Available in a wide range of shapes and sizes, these implants have proved to be extremely effective for numerous patients over the years, helping many women enhance the appearance of their breasts with beautiful, natural-looking results.

-Silicone breast implants are FDA approved for breast augmentation patients who are 22 years of age and older, as well as for breast reconstruction patients of any age.
+Silicone breast implants are FDA approved for breast augmentation patients, as well as for breast reconstruction patients.
 Composed of a silicone outer shell filled with thick silicone gel, this type of implant comes in several shapes and sizes and is known for its extremely natural appearance and feel.
+They are now available in three different consistencies with a softer to a more firm feel.
 Silicone implants are generally less prone to rippling, and they can be particularly beneficial for individuals who have a thin body frame.
 Health concerns regarding the gel implants have been satisfied through extensive studies, and the FDA released the gel implants to the general public in November of 2006.

 Anatomically Shaped Cohesive Gel Implants

-Anatomically shaped cohesive gel implants are generally firmer than their round counterparts due to additional crosslinking properties and thicker consistency of the silicone gel, both of which aid in their ability to better retain shape.
-Additionally, clinical research shows that the textured surface and strong cohesion of this breast implant option have led to a diminished occurrence of implant rotation and rippling, as well as a reduced risk of gel leakage in the rare event of a rupture.
+Anatomically shaped cohesive gel implants are generally composed of the most firm feeling gel material available due to additional crosslinking properties and thicker consistency of the silicone gel, both of which aid in their ability to better retain shape.
+The textured surface promotes adhesion to surrounding tissue to stabilize the position of the implant.
+However, shaped implants have the potential of rotation.

 Ultimately, every type of implant has its unique advantage and disadvantages.
 Regardless of implant choice, women considering breast implants should consider the following: